harleycalvert/nvims/docs/DATABASE.md

 #### `disability_types`

+AVETMISS-coded disability classification lookup.
+Each row is one disability category code and name from the AVETMISS standard.
+Referenced by `student_disabilities` to classify a student's declared disabilities.

 | Column | Type | Null | Default | Key |
 |---|---|---|---|---|
 | `disability_id` | `varchar(2)` | no |  | PK |